 - Section Token : Authorises movement from the stopboard (or section signal) at the entrance of the section to the stopboard (or signal) at the next Token Exchange Point.
 Tokens may have a suffix to remind the driver to arrive in a siding or 'wrong direction' platform.
 For attaching moves at Crianlarich and Georgemas, a 'Loop Occupied' suffix is used.

-- Long Section Token: Authorises movement from the stopboard (or section signal) at the entrance of the section to a stopboard (or signal) ahead, without the need to stop at Intermediate Token Exchange Points.
+- Long Section Token: Authorises movement from the stopboard (or section signal) at the entrance of the section to a stopboard (or signal) ahead, without the need to stop at Intermediate Token Exchange Points (which have yellow sign below the stopboard).
+These locations which can be passed are noted on the Workstation sub pages as TEP-i.

 - Shunt Token: Allows shunting movements to take place at at Token Exchange Point, within the Station Limits boards, and prevents other trains from approaching the TEP.